Daniel F. Davis

-Daniel Franklin Davis (September 12, 1843 – January 9, 1897) was an American politician and the 37th Governor of Maine.
+Daniel Franklin Davis (September 12, 1843 – January 9, 1897) was an American lawyer and politician who served as the 37th governor of Maine.
+He served in the Union Army during the American Civil War.
+A Republican, he served in the Maine House of Representatives and Maine Senate.

 Early life

 Davis was born in Freedom, Maine, on September 12, 1843.
 He entered the East Corinth Academy in 1863 but after a few weeks he enlisted in the Union Army to fight in the Civil War.

 Davis served in the 1st District of Columbia Cavalry Regiment and the 1st Maine Volunteer Cavalry Regiment, and attained the rank of corporal in the 1st Maine Cavalry's Company F.

 He then studied at the Corinna Academy, and at the Wesleyan Seminary in Kents Hill, Maine.
 He studied law, was admitted to the bar in 1869, and established his law career in East Corinth.

 Politics

 Davis became a member of the Maine House of Representatives in 1871.
 He held that position for four years.
 He then became a member of the Maine Senate in 1875.
 He held that position until 1879.
 In 1879, he was nominated for the governorship by the Maine Republican Party.
 In the general election no candidate received a majority of the vote, so the election moved to the Legislature, which selected Davis.
 He served from January 17, 1880, to January 13, 1881.
 During his administration, the enforcement of the prohibition law was contested.
 Davis was not successful in his re-election bid.